Brand Awareness Strategies & Tactics: A Customer Q&A

 If I had to identify one aspect of digital marketing that I especially excel at, I would say that it's counting my eggs before they are hatched.
 I can take the early results of a new campaign and convince myself that this is finally the campaign that will create grandiose positive changes for the business.

-Data collection from online shoppers showed that individuals enjoy using the shopping cart as a wishlist to find and hold onto the items they want to buy or as a way to track price changes over time.
+Data from online shoppers shows that individuals enjoy using the shopping cart as a wishlist to find and hold onto the items they want to buy or as a way to track price changes over time.
 For these shoppers, abandoning the cart may not necessarily mean they never make a purchase; they're just delaying it.
-Product consideration self-identified by organizational adding to a shopping cart can help e-commerce stores promote accessories or add-on purchases.
+Product consideration self-identified by organizational adding to a shopping cart can help online stores promote accessories or add-on purchases.

 Many shoppers also bring cost evaluations into their purchase decisions.
 They may face budget limitations or not believe the value of the product they added to the cart matches the listed price.
 Strategic shoppers may add an item to the cart to wait for price changes.